APACTestDrive/CloudNative_AppDev/DEMOscript.md

   ![](images/124.png)

 1. Wait until the build completes
-2. You can also follow the build progress by examining the console output
+2. You can also follow the build progress by examining the console output by clicking on the **Console** icon on the right side of the build under the Action column

   ![](images/125.png)